 All transactions that are not denominated in the Company's functional currency are foreign currency transactions.
-These transactions are initially recorded in the functional currency by applying the (All amounts in ₹ Crores, unless otherwise stated)

-appropriate daily rate which best approximates the actual rate of the transaction.
+These transactions are initially recorded in the functional currency by applying the appropriate daily rate which best approximates the actual rate of the transaction.
 Exchange differences arising on foreign exchange transactions settled during the year are recognised in the standalone statement of profit and loss.